 GeneCards Summary for GNRHR2 Gene

 GNRHR2 (Gonadotropin Releasing Hormone Receptor 2 (Pseudogene)) is a Pseudogene.
-Among its related pathways are Signaling by GPCR and Interleukin-3, 5 and GM-CSF signaling.
+Among its related pathways are Peptide ligand-binding receptors and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include peptide binding and gonadotropin-releasing hormone receptor activity.

 UniProtKB/Swiss-Prot for GNRHR2 Gene

 Putative receptor for gonadotropin releasing hormone II (GnRH II) which is most probably non-functional.

 Gonadotropin-releasing hormone (GnRH) receptors are a group of Gq/11-protein-coupled receptors that are divided into two subtypes; GnRH and GnRH2.
 GnRH receptors are predominantly expressed by pituitary gonadotrophs.
 GnRH2 is silenced in humans.